DanMoss/Card-Game/README.md

 ###### Code quality
 - [ ] Review access modifier usage.
 - [ ] Review the use of getters/setters.
-- [ ] Review the RunMeld class and consider creating a Run class to lighten it.
+- [ ] Review the RunMeld class and consider creating a Run class to support it.
 - [ ] Review complexity of methods surrounding playing cards.
 - [ ] Review the implementation of event management.
+- [ ] Review the Turn class and its supporting classes.
+- [ ] Implement some kind of player management system for things such as the scoreboard and their hands.
+- [ ] Review the implementation of reading input in ConsolePlayerIO.

 ###### Gameplay
-- [ ] Support for multiple players.
 - [ ] Implement a system to display the game state.
 - [ ] Allow for cancelling player choices.
 - [ ] Implement a turn timer.